| Transect | Species count (richness) | Species |

 Step 3: Group Deviations and Species ID Penalties

 For each group, reported values are compared to the true values across all consensus species and transects.
-This comparison uses a full join, which naturally reveals two types of species identification errors:
+This comparison reveals two types of species identification errors:

-Missed species — a consensus species is present but the group did not record it.
-The group’s abundance for that species is treated as level 1 (“no coverage”) when computing the deviation, applying a slight penalty.
+Missed species: a species is present but the group did not record it.
+The group’s abundance for that species is treated as “no coverage” (BB value 0) when computing the deviation.
+The penalty scales with the true abundance of the missed species: missing a rare species is a small error, while missing a dominant one is a large error.

-False positives — the group recorded a species that is not on the consensus list (i.e., no other group confirmed it).
-The true abundance is treated as level 1, again applying a slight penalty.
+False positives: the group recorded a species that is not on the consensus list (i.e., no other group confirmed it).
+The true abundance is treated as “no coverage” (BB value 0).
+The penalty scales with how high the group’s reported abundance was for that species.

-These penalties only affect the Abundance score.
-Blade Length and Short Shoot Density cannot be meaningfully penalised for species that were not found, so those metrics use na.rm = TRUE when averaging.
+These penalties only affect the abundance score.
+Blade Length and Short Shoot Density cannot be meaningfully penalised for species that were not found.

 Step 4: Metric Scores

-For each metric, deviations from the true value are summarised per species across transects, then combined into a single number per group per metric.
+For each metric (abundance, blade length, short shoot density), deviations from the true value are summarised per species across transects, then combined into a single number per group per metric.
 The combination uses a weighted mean of absolute differences, where the weight for each species is the inverse of the standard deviation of the true values across transects:

 | Species | Reported (avg) | True (avg) | Mean deviation |